 Legal Cannabis Industry Intelligence Overview

-With both medical and recreational cannabis legal in half of of the United States and throughout Canada, the entire industry is booming.
+With both medical and recreational cannabis legal in half of of the United States and throughout Canada, the entire industry is booming and we’re all about it!

 In fact, many business metrics indicate that cannabis is the fastest growing industry in the U.S. Recent projections show that cannabis could be a $40 billion industry by 2024 – nearly four times the amount that consumers spent on legal cannabis worldwide in 2018.